 Reaching the top of that peak gave us the ability to look back at the road traveled before ; it also gave a new point of view on what would be coming next : linear perspective crumbling under its own weight, when fully realized.
 That I think to be the trauma contained in Niépce’s photograph, the disaster immediately unveiled in the first true photograph ever taken : it clearly shows that actual space doesn’t matter anymore, when perfectly represented.
-Perfect linear-perspective representation of space actually destroys the possibility of truly understanding the actual organization of real space.
+Perfect (mechanically performed) linear-perspective representation of space actually destroys the possibility of truly understanding the actual organization of real space.
 Photography does not in fact and as we hoped, expected or believed, act as the perfect tool for representation.
 It is useless without a caption (literature is thick about this).
 Niépce’s innocence is proof.
-He was just testing and what came out was that cryptic organisation of geometrical forms within the frame, craving for a name, a date, a fully analytic and schematized description to make it representational.
+He was just testing and what came out was that cryptic organisation of geometrical forms within the frame, craving for a name, a date, a fully analytic and schematized description to make it representational to our eyes and minds.
+Even though we know exactly where and when the picture was taken !
 A hundred years of culturally looking at photographs did not make me better at understanding what is happening in that picture.
 Niépce certainly had no intention to deceive, probably no other intention than just plain testing.

 I argue that this has nothing to do with contrast or graininess in that specific picture.
 Whatever we do today, we are still in the same situation when taking and looking at a photograph.
 We are staring at pure sensory data presented to our sensory tools – a situation different than what usually happens, when the world and our sensory system interact.
 It sort of makes the visual process lag, stutter, in disbelief.
 This is looking at looking.